-POLICY.
+POLICY

-IN DEVELOPING THAT POLICY WE MUST FIRST TAKE INTO ACCOUNT THE NEEDS OF OUR FARMERS AND URBAN CONSUMERS.

-BOTH GROUPS HAVE AN INTEREST IN A SOUND AND PROFITABLE AGRICULTURE.

-AT THE SAME TIME, A SOUND AGRICULTURAL POLICY MUST NOT BE TILTED IN FAVOR OF ONE FARM GROUP OVER ANOTHER.

-WE ALSO MUST LOOK AT THE WORLD FOOD PICTURE IN TERMS

-OF BOTH THE COUNTRIES WHICH CAN PURCHASE OUR FOOD PRODUCTS

-AND THOSE WHICH NEED FOOD AID AND TECHNICAL ASSISTANCE TO
+IN DEVELOPING THAT POLICY WE MUST FIRST TAKE INTO ACCOUNT THE NEEDS OF OUR FARMERS AND URBAN CONSUMERS BOTH GROUPS HAVE AN INTEREST IN A SOUND AND PROFITABLE AGRICULTURE.
+AT THE SAME TIME, A SOUND AGRICULTURAL POLICY MUST NOT BE TILTED IN FAVOR OF ONE FARM GROUP OVER ANOTHER, WE ALSO MUST LOOK AT THE WORLD FOOD PICTURE IN TERMS OF BOTH THE COUNTRIES WHICH CAN PURCHASE OUR FOOD PRODUCTS AND THOSE WHICH NEED FOOD AID AND TECHNICAL ASSISTANCE TO PRODUCE MORE FOOD In themselves.

-PRODUCE MORE FOOD.

-OUR LIVESTOCK, DAIRY, POULTRY AND HOG PRODUCERS ARE IN

-DESPERATE STRAITS AND HAVE BEEN FOR SOME TIME YET, OUR

-SECRETARY OF AGRICULTURE HAS NOTHING TO OFFER BUT HIS ETERNAL

-OPTIMISM.

-WE HAVE VERY PROUDLY ANNOUNCED THAT OUR EXPORTS HAVE GONE

-OVER THE \$21 BILLION MARK BUT THERE HAS BEEN LITTLE

-ATTENTION GIVEN TO THE IMPACT OF HIGH FOOD EXPORT PRICES ON

-THE POORER DEVELOPING COUNTRIES.

-THE MORE AFFECEN NATIONS HAVE BEEN INCREASING THEIR

-STANDARD OF LIVING AND IMPORTING MORE FOOD.
-THE DEVELOPING

-NATIONS HAVE HAD TO ALLOCATE SCARCE FUNDS BETWEEN COSTLY FOOD,

-FERTILIZER AND PETROLEUM PRODUCTS.

-Until 1972, these needy countries had done a commendable job in expanding food production and staying ahead of population increases.
-Since 1950 they increased total grain production by 78 percent in comparison with 64 percent for the developed countries.

-However, IN 1972 THE WORLD'S FOOD PRODUCTION DROPPED BY

-33 MILLION TONS, THE FIRST TIME IN 20 YEARS THAT THERE HAS BEEN need 25 m.
-1/2 Tous 7 feed Stains

-AN ABSOLUTE DECREASE IN OUTPUT.

-To MEET POPULATION INCREASES AND RISING STANDARDS OF LIVING.

-A WORLD WIDE INCREASE OF ABOUT 24 MILLION TONS IS NEEDED EACH

-YEAR.
+-5-OUR LIVESTOCK, DAIRY, POULTRY AND HOG PRODUCERS HAVE BEEN IN DESPERATE STRAITS FOR SOME TIME.
+YET, OUR SECRETARY OF AGRICULTURE HAS NOTHING TO OFFER BUT HIS ETERNAL OPTIMISM.
+WE HAVE VERY PROUDLY ANNOUNCED THAT OUR EXPORTS HAVE GONE OVER THE \$21 BILLION MARK .
+BUT THERE HAS BEEN LITTLE ATTENTION GIVEN TO THE IMPACT OF HIGH FOOD EXPORT PRICES ON THE POORER DEVELOPING COUNTRIES.
+THE MORE AFFECTINT NATIONS HAVE BEEN INCREASING THEIR STANDARD OF LIVING AND IMPORTING MORE FOOD NATIONS HAVE HAD TO ALLOCATE SCARCE FUNDS BETWEEN COSTLY FOOD, FERTILIZER AND PETROLEUM PRODUCTS.

+UNTIL 1972, THESE NEEDY COUNTRIES HAD DONE A COMMENDABLE JOB IN EXPANDING FOOD PRODUCTION AND STAYING AHEAD OF POPULATION SINCE 1950 THEY INCREASED TOTAL GRAIN PRODUCTION INCREASES.
+BY 78 PERCENT IN COMPARISON WITH 64 PERCENT FOR THE DEVELOPED COUNTRIES.
+HOWEVER, IN 1972 THE WORLD'S FOOD PRODUCTION DROPPED BY THE FIRST TIME IN 20 YEARS THAT THERE HAS BEEN 33 MILLION TONS AN ABSOLUTE DECREASE IN OUTPUT.
+TO MEET POPULATION INCREASES AND RISING STANDARDS OF LIVING, A WORLD WIDE INCREASE OF ABOUT 24 MILLION TONS IS NEEDED EACH YEAR,
-IN THE AFTERMATH OF THE WORLD FOOD CONFERENCE THERE HAS

-BEEN A LOT OF TALK ABOUT WHAT THE DEVELOPING COUNTRIES MUST DO

-TO DEAL WITH THE FOOD PROBLEM.
+IN THE AFTERMATH OF THE WORLD FOOD CONFERENCE THERE HAS BEEN A LOT OF TALK ABOUT WHAT THE DEVELOPING COUNTRIES MUST DO TO DEAL WITH THE FOOD PROBLEM.

-MY ANSWER IS THAT THERE IS A LOT WHICH WE ALL CAN AND MUST

-DO.
-THE DEVELOPING COUNTRIES, CONTRARY TO GENERAL OPINION, HAVE

-SPENT HEAVILY FOR THEIR OWN ECONOMIC DEVELOPMENT - EIGHT OR NINE

-DOLLARS FOR EVERY OUTSIDE DOLLAR OF FOREIGN AID.
+MY ANSWER IS THAT THERE IS A LOT WHICH WE ALL CAN AND MUST DO.
+THE DEVELOPING COUNTRIES, CONTRARY TO GENERAL OPINION, HAVE SPENT HEAVILY FOR THEIR OWN ECONOMIC DEVELOPMENT - EIGHT OR NINE DOLLARS FOR EVERY OUTSIDE DOLLAR OF FOREIGN AID.

-I WOULD REMIND MY CRITICS AND FRIENDS THAT WE CANNOT BE SMUG IN OUR PROSPERITY AND IGNORE THE OUTSIDE WORLD.

-BY THE YEAR 2000, OVER 60 PERCENT OF THE WORLD'S POPULATION WILL

-BE LOCATED IN THE DEVELOPING WORLD, AND THIS DOES NOT INCLUDE

-THE PEOPLE'S REPUBLIC OF CHINA WHICH WILL ACCOUNT FOR ANOTHER
+I would remind my critics and friends that we cannot be smug in our prosperity and ignore the outside world.
+By the year 2000, over 60 percent of the world's population will be located in the developing world, and this does not include the People's Republic of China which will account for another